 Looking for boats rentals while you are in town instead of a tour?
 SF Bay Adventures can get you set up with a small boat rental in San Francisco.

 BEST SAN FRANCISCO BOAT TOURS WITH BEER AND WINE

-We are big fans of this sunset cruise of San Francisco — and it’s not just because all guests are given two free drinks!
+We are big fans of this sunset cruise of San Francisco — and it’s not just because all guests given two free drinks!
 Join an Adventure Cat San Francisco sailing tour to experience the Bay from a beautifully maintained catamaran.
 Sipping on wine and beer as the sun dips below the Golden Gate for a picturesque California sunset.

 These small group San Francisco boat tours depart from Pier 39.
 You’ll spend an hour and a half sailing around Alcatraz Island over to the Golden Bridge.
 Imbibe on beer and wine with light h’ors devours as you enjoy the sun dipping past the San Francisco skyline.